-PG-13 | | Action, Drama, Thriller
+PG-13 | | Action, Drama, History

 During the opening logos and first few opening credits, you can hear a real life audio clip from the trial that ensued following the disaster.

 $20,223,544 2 October 2016